rsuchecki/LNISKS/README.md

   -C $COLUMNS
 ```

-The output to the terminal is rather verbose, mind you the pipeline was mostly used on large and complex datasets were we found the verbosity useful.
+The output to the terminal is rather verbose, but the pipeline was mostly used on large and complex datasets were we found this verbosity useful.
 All this information with additional detail on parameters used can be found in the log files in the  output directory, in this case under `output/16-mers/logs/`.